aditya00khandelwal/aditya00khandelwal/README.md

-- 👋 Hi, I’m @aditya00khandelwal
+- 👋 Hi, I’m @aditya00khandelwal.
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in DevOps.
-- 🌱 I’m currently learning Jenkins 2.0
+- 🌱 I’m currently learning Jenkins 2.0.
 - 💞️ I’m looking to for an internship in DevOps.
 - 📫 You can reach me on my linkedin.
 [Here's the link of my linkedin profile (https://www.linkedin.com/in/aditya-khandelwal-00052419b/)